peter3ssam/TaskStepper/README.md

 # TaskStepper
-Simple app to write your tasks and steps for it (the backEnd by firebase just for test)
+Simple app to write your tasks and steps for it (the backEnd by firebase just for test) using Angular